guanxi/guanxi-core/readme.txt

 If you only want one component you can control the build by specifying which one you want:

 ant idp       - builds Guanxi::IdP
+ant sp-guard  - builds Guanxi::SP::Guard
-ant sp     - builds Guanxi::SP
+ant sp-engine - builds Guanxi::SP::Engine
 ant wayf      - builds Guanxi::WAYF
-ant common - builds Guanxi::Common
 ant samuel    - builds SAMUEL

 The respective distribution that you've just built is in the same format as that described in "Building Guanxi".